Best Of17 min read

 Pros:

-• Exceptional control over portfolio construction
+• Real control over your portfolio construction

-• Fractional shares on all assets
+• Fractional shares on everything

-• Free tier is genuinely functional
+• Free tier is actually functional

 • Supports IRAs and Roth IRAs